spang-lab/harplication/README.md

 - Microarray based reference (LM22) from [Robust enumeration of cell subsets from tissue expression profiles](https://www.nature.com/articles/nmeth.3337) by **Newman et al., 2015**, provided by [CIBERSORTx](https://cibersortx.stanford.edu/).
 - Micoarray gene expression data from [Robust enumeration of cell subsets from tissue expression profiles](https://www.nature.com/articles/nmeth.3337) by **Newman et al., 2015**, accessible under [GSE65133](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE65133) and the respective flow cytometry data is accessible under [GSE65133](https://www.ncbi.nlm.nih.gov/geo/geo2r/?acc=GSE65133) and in the analysis of [Leveraging heterogeneity across multiple datasets increases cell-mixture deconvolution accuracy and reduces biological and technical biases](https://www.nature.com/articles/s41467-018-07242-6) by **Vallania et al., 2018**.

-The preprocessed data as used in our paper are accessible on [Zenodo](https://doi.org/10.5281/zenodo.14929934).
+The preprocessed data as used in our paper are accessible on Zenodo under [10.5281/zenodo.15650057](https://doi.org/10.5281/zenodo.15650057).
 For reproducing the results of the benchmark and anaylsis of our manuscript, please download the following files and move them into `data/source`.
  - File `sdy67_rnaseq_ref.rds` for the analysis of the deconvolution benchmark of bulkRNA-seq expression data using a reference derived from sortedRNA-seq data.
- - File `dy67_microarray_ref.rds` for the analysis of the deconvolution benchmark of bulkRNA-seq expression data using a reference derived from microarray data (LM22).
+ - File `sdy67_microarray_ref.rds` for the analysis of the deconvolution benchmark of bulkRNA-seq expression data using a reference derived from microarray data (LM22).
- - File `GSE65133.rds` for analysis of deconvolution benchmark of expression data using a reference derived from microarray data (LM22).
+ - File `GSE65133_microarray.rds` for analysis of deconvolution benchmark of expression data using a reference derived from microarray data (LM22).

 #### Benchmarking Harp against other deconvolution tools

-Here, we run the deconvolution algorithms to benchmark HARP against competing tools, except for CIBERSORTx, as its source code is not available.
+Here, we run the deconvolution algorithms to benchmark Harp against competing tools, except for CIBERSORTx, as its source code is not available.
 These scripts also generate the input .txt files for CIBERSORTx.
-Please also download `CIBERSORT_bulk_counts_gse65133_unnormalized.rds` using the provided link above, which is one additional file for input of CIBERSORTx(LM22), in our microarray expression benchmark.
+Please also download `CIBERSORT_bulk_counts_gse65133_unnormalized.rds` using the provided link above, which is one additional file for input of CIBERSORTx (LM22), in our microarray expression benchmark.

 ```r
 source("scripts/real_data/sdy67_rnaseq_reference/infer_proportions.R")